zap8600/esp32s3-linuxbuild/README.md

 # esp32s3-linuxbuild
-Repo for building Linux for the ESP32-S3
+Repo for building tools for Linux on the ESP32-S3.